 The damage can be done to the pelvic floor in many ways, including childbirth, aging, inactivity or chronic coughing.
 It’s not irreversible, but making sure that you have a strong core will prevent many, if not all, of them.
 Doing kegels or pilates will do the trick.
 Just be sure to check with a professional about doing them safely.
 A physical therapist can evaluate your particular needs and design a program that will address your needs.

 Don’t be embarrassed

 The worst part about having these kinds of issues is the shame that some women feel.
 Experiencing incontinence can keep you from wanting to go out in the world.
 Having pain during sex can hurt your relationship.

-None of these things are your fault and you need to know that there is help for these issues.
+None of these things are your fault and you need to know that there is help for these issues by strengthening your core.